SamaelGray/ParamountCombatArmaments/README.md

 # PowerCreepArmory
 Power Creep Armory mod for Rimworld

-This mod adds several new items designed to take advantage of CE mechanics while filling in niches in the vanilla lineup in a way that the stuff included are a bit more powerful than other options out there hence the name of the mod.
+This mod adds several new guns, apparel and buildings designed to take advantage of CE mechanics while filling in niches in the vanilla lineup in a way that the included items are both balanced and fairly stronger than the other modded options in the workshop.

 Compatible with both the vanilla combat system and CE.

 ## Currently included:

 ### Pistols
 - FN Five-SeveN MK3 MRD Tactical
 - 500 S&W Magnum Tactical